geekiam/website/static/posts/how-to-add-files-to-git-repository.md

 #### Git add undo

 You can undo any`git add` operation using the `git reset` command.
-To undo adding file simply use the following command
+To undo adding file simply use the following command.
 ```shell script
 git reset <filename>
 ```